Monsour Counseling and Psychological Services

 Scheduling

 To schedule an appointment with a psychiatrist, psychologist or therapist please call (909) 621-8202.
-All appointments are scheduled in advance unless in the event of a psychological emergency.
-Services such as intake appointments, individual and group therapy and psychiatric evaluation and follow-up are available at no charge to undergraduate students.
+All appointments are scheduled in advance with the exception of crisis appointments.
+Services such as brief assessments, therapy intake appointments, individual and group therapy, and medication management are available at no charge to undergraduate students.
 Please note that we do not have a pharmacy on site and prescription drug costs are the responsibility of the student.
-For no-show or late cancellations (less than two hours) a fee of $15 may be applied.

 Psychiatric Consultation